 And one other big change that we made was that the last stop in the show was going to be the museum shop.
 So that for us meant, this is just not appropriate.
 In a moment like this, it’s not appropriate to close with a space that potentially doesn’t allow for social distancing.
 It might be a place where a lot of people gather.
 So we moved the shop to an adjacent gallery.
 And in that space that was originally going to be the shop, we created space for an animation.
 I think Gloria can speak a little bit about the content of this animation.

 Gloria: It actually worked out really well because we opened up another gallery.
-So after the final gallery, where you’re in this kind of meditative mode looking at these amazing water lilies, we were able to bookend the exhibition, which begins with the collectors, the story of the collectors, and now we end with a video that shows the album that one of the most important collectors, Martin A. Ryerson, had given to the Art Institute at his death, along with his collection which included Monets.
+So after the final gallery, where you’re in this kind of meditative mode looking at these amazing water lilies, we were able to bookend the exhibition, which begins with the collectors, the story of the collectors, and now we end with a video that shows the album that one of the most important collectors, Martin A. Ryerson, had given to the Art Institute at his death, along with his collection, which included Monets.
 And it shows him visiting Monet at Giverny.
 So in a way it ended up being the iconic “Let’s make lemonade of lemons.”
 By having to do something, we’ve extended the flow of the exhibition, made it safer, and at the same time made the story even more emphatic.

 Leticia: Yeah.
-It played to our advantage.
+It did play to our advantage.

 Monet’s Water Lily Pond